robotsorcerer/robotsorcerer.github.io/_posts/2026-07-13-backward-kolmogorov.md

 category: [diffusion, control, robotics, optimal-control]
 ---

-{% include mathjax.md %}

 # Mr. Kolmogorov Reinforces Diffusion

-> These notes are a compendium to my recent work, [*Kolmogorov Reggression for Robust Diffusion Policies*](/downloads/Papers/robodiff.pdf).

-These notes develop the backward Kolmogorov equation (BKE) for diffusion processes on an infinite-dimensional Hilbert space $\mathcal{H}$, with particular attention to the Ornstein-Uhlenbeck (OU) process that underlies modern diffusion generative models.
+This exposition develops the backward Kolmogorov equation (BKE) for diffusion processes on an infinite-dimensional Hilbert space $\mathcal{H}$, with particular attention to the Ornstein-Uhlenbeck (OU) process that underlies modern diffusion generative models.

+> This note is a theoretical compendium to the results presented in the paper: [**Kolmogorov Reggression for Robust Diffusion Policies**](/downloads/Papers/robodiff.pdf).

 The exposition is built from first principles: the spectral structure of the covariance operator (Mercer) determines the trace-class condition, which characterises the Cameron-Martin space, which in turn fixes the class of admissible Wiener processes —